Katherine joined Chambers in October 2024 and is currently accepting instructions in all areas of family law.

 Prior to commencing pupillage, Katherine worked at Covent Garden Family Law as a paralegal, where she worked on cases involving public children law, private children law and Hague Convention cases.
-The firm’s caseload included reported cases involving complex issues of transparency, international elements and allegations of serious non-accidental injury against parents.
-Within her role, Katherine frequently attended court alongside counsel on cases spanning all levels of court, from the Family Courts to the High Court.
+The firm’s caseload included reported cases involving complex issues of transparency, international elements, and allegations of serious non-accidental injury against parents.
+Within her role, Katherine regularly attended court alongside counsel on cases in the Family Courts and High Court.
 Additionally, Katherine worked directly with clients, drafting witness statements, conducting meetings and dealing with client enquiries.
-In this role, Katherine has developed an empathetic yet firm approach to managing vulnerable clients.
+In this role, Katherine has developed an empathetic yet firm approach to working with clients.
 In addition to her paralegal responsibilities, Katherine also represented clients at pre-proceedings meetings, where she discussed the written agreement with the clients and then advocated for them during and after the meeting.

 Facts In this important judgment handed down by HHJ Joanna Vincent on the 9th January 2025 at the Family Court in Oxford, the issue of…